RomanKalkreuth/cgp-plusplus/README.md

 A corresponding paper that describes CGP++ in more detail is currently under review.
 The CGP++ team also works tirelessly on a tutorial which will be released soon.

+### Acknowledgement

+CGP++ is dedicated to Dr. Julian Francis Miller (1955 - 2022), who as the founder of Cartesian Genetic Programming devoted a large part of his scientific life to its proposal, development and analysis.
+With the introduction of CGP++ we pay tribute to Julian’s pioneering effort in the field of graph-based GP and acknowledge his lifework.